tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 **What happens if a WebSocket connection drops?**

 The SDK supports reconnect and resubscribe flows.
 Listen for `reconnecting` and `reconnected`.
-Use `reconnected` as a trigger to reconcile state through REST before resuming risky trading actions.
+Use `reconnected` as a trigger to reconcile state through the REST API before resuming risky trading actions.

 **Should I use demo trading or testnet?**